The Whisky Exchange Whisky Show 10th Anniversary 29-30 Sep-01 Oct 2018, London, UK

 |The Aultmore 16 YO Centenary Edition at whisky.auction|

 Nearby was the stand of Whisky.auction and started there with a J&G Grant 12 YO bottled in the 1940s.
 The old style of waxy, grassy, oily and moderately peaty whisky is definitely there, rather mineral and some diesel oil.
 Very good.
 The Berry Bros bottled in the 1950s reminded me on the nose very much an old Berry Bros blend from the early 20th Century that I tried several years ago, with a refined aromatic and earthy peat smoke, camphor, eucalyptus, diesel smoke, grassy flavours, some old wax and light floral flavours, as well as some old wood.
 The Stoddarts bottled in the 1940s reminded be slightly of the J&G Grant with its mineral flavours, but it was softer (lower abv?), more floral and fragrant, with some light soapy flavours.
 Moving to single malts, the Aultmore 16 YO Centenary edition was a very rich and heavily sherried Aultmore, on rather dry and old leather sherry influence, dates, figs, sultanas and light floral and slightly aromatic herbs, Quite dry and slightly bitter, but not in an unpleasant manner.
 This was followed by a remarkably fresh and intense Heaven Hill, with some rye hitting the nostril at the initial nostril.
-The whiskey was moderately, spicy, on treacle, peach, apricots, some pepper and cooked cereals.
+The whiskey was moderately spicy, on treacle, peach, apricots, some pepper and cooked cereals.
 I love this style of old Bourbon, more complex, heavier and spicier than the current Heaven Hill products.
-With Nicola wanted to get my opinion on several private cask bottling, I could not resist tasting the ones available at whisky.auction, The first one was a 1996 distilled at Lochcranza distillery (i.e., Arran) for Nigel & Lynn Arnold.
+I tasted then several private cask bottling that would be soon available at whisky.auction, The first one was a 1996 distilled at Lochcranza distillery (i.e., Arran) for Nigel & Lynn Arnold.
 One of the nicest Arran I have tried, combining very nice sweet and fruity sherry flavours (mainly sultanas, candied oranges and tangerines), with a nice mellow and malty flavours.
 A flawless sherry cask and a most enjoyable whisky.
 Rather impressed.

 There was two “Cask Owner’s Private” labelled Springbank.
 The details will be added later one, but the first one should have been a 14 YO 1993 ex-bourbon cask.
 Deliciously mineral, complex, rather peaty and smoky, on diesel smoke, some soot, delicate peat smoke, sea brine and light farmy flavours.
 A whisky that reminds me of the first 16 YO Local Barley or the old Springbank from 1975.
 I am a fan of this style of Springbank!
 The second was a 15 YO Port Matured Springbank, in a style closed to the 15 YO Springbank bottled for Awico (Willy Cotting), with a nice and clean Springbank, slightly salty and spicy, with a rather dry and sugary style of Port, on berries and light winey flavours.
 A well made Port Matured Springbank.
 Finally, the last one was a Bruichladdich Private Cellar 1990-2005 cask 2064, a very good and mellow Bruichladdich, with a light mineral and maritime peat smoke, some melon, vanilla and a touch of seaweeds, as well as some light sweet fruity flavours.
 Compared to the new Bruichladdich Black Art 6.1, this is definitely mellower, with sweeter flavours, no winey aromas and easier to drink.